-For most people, the goal of exercise is to lose fat and not muscle.
+For most people, the goal of exercising is to lose fat and not muscle.
 The term “weight loss” is often used in a generic way to address fat loss, though the latter would be a more accurate appellation.
-The question that often confuses exercisers however, is whether they should choose cardio or strength training in order to lose fat.
+The question that often confuses exercisers, however, is whether they should choose cardio or strength training exercises for weight loss at home.

 Cardiovascular training or cardio is any exercise, whose primary focus is sustained elevation of one’s heart rate.
-Some of the most common forms of cardio are running, cycling, and swimming.
+Some of the best cardio exercises for weight loss are running, cycling, and swimming.
 This is not to say that other activities don’t elicit an elevated heart rate, but these three are the most popular ones.

-Strength training on the other hand, focuses primarily on increasing muscle strength and/or power.
-It should be noted that strength training likely has a cardiovascular component to it as well.
+Strength training, on the other hand, focuses primarily on increasing muscle strength and/or power.
+It should be noted that strength training workouts for weight loss likely have a cardiovascular component to them as well.

 Which burns more calories?

-Cardiovascular training burns more calories during the workout.
-For example, in a Harvard study, participants burnt an average of 112 calories during a 30-minute strength training session, while those who did cardio, burnt 298 calories.
+When it comes to comparing the cardio and strength training plans for weight loss, the former burns more calories during the workout.
+For example, in a Harvard study, participants burnt an average of 112 calories during a 30-minute strength training session, while those who did cardio workouts for weight loss, burnt 298 calories.

 The body as a whole always tries to maintain homeostasis, including after a workout.
 However, for the body to get back to homeostasis, or more specifically, the pre-workout level, it requires energy.
 This is why you burn more calories and use more oxygen post-exercise than at rest.

 Strength training induces a higher caloric burn in the hours following a workout than a non-HIIT cardiovascular workout.
-This is because there is a greater disturbance to the body’s homeostasis from resistance training than from cardiovascular activity.
+This is because there is a greater disturbance to the body’s homeostasis from resistance training for weight loss exercises viz-a-viz any cardiovascular activity.

-The number of calories burnt during both cardio and strength training is influenced by the intensity of the exercise bout, as well as the weight of the individual.
+The number of calories burnt during both a cardio and strength training routine for weight loss is influenced by the intensity of the exercise bout, as well as the weight of the individual.